elyra-ai/examples/pipelines/run-pipelines-on-kubeflow-pipelines/README.md

 A [pipeline](https://elyra.readthedocs.io/en/stable/user_guide/pipelines.html) comprises one or more nodes that are (in many cases) connected to define execution dependencies.
 Each node is implemented by a [component](https://elyra.readthedocs.io/en/stable/user_guide/pipeline-components.html) and typically performs only a single task, such as loading data, processing data, training a model, or sending an email.

-A _generic pipeline_ comprises nodes that are implemented using _generic components_ Elyra includes generic components that run Jupyter notebooks, Python scripts, and R scripts.
+A _generic pipeline_ comprises nodes that are implemented using _generic components_.
+Elyra includes generic components that run Jupyter notebooks, Python scripts, and R scripts.
 Generic components have in common that they are supported in every Elyra pipelines runtime environment: local/JupyterLab, Kubeflow Pipelines, and Apache Airflow.

 The following tutorials cover generic pipelines:
 - [Introduction to generic pipelines](../introduction-to-generic-pipelines)